 Ab rollers don't look like a serious piece of fitness equipment, yet they are one of the most powerful tools you can utilise to build a killer six-pack and a bullet-proof core.
 The best ab rollers are a 'core' part of the best core exercises – another reason to get one soon.

 When setting up a home gym, you will probably want to invest in some dumbbells or kettlebells, potentially a weight bench and maybe – if you are serious about weight training – a barbell.
-But you should also get an ab roller because not only it doesn't cost much to buy one, but ab rollouts are probably the best core exercise ever.
+But you should also get an ab roller because not only does it not cost much to buy one, but ab rollouts are probably the best core exercise ever.

 Best ab rollers to buy right now